react-component/field-form/README.md

 **Notice: Now if your validator return an `Error(message)`, not need to get error by `e => e.message`.
 FieldForm will handle this.**

-## 🔥 `preserve` is no need anymore
+## 🔥 `preserve` is default to false

 In `rc-form` you should use `preserve` to keep a value cause Form will auto remove a value from Field removed.
 Field Form will always keep the value in the Form whatever Field removed.
+But you can still use `preserve=false` to disable value keeping since `1.5.0`.

 ## 🔥 `setFields` not trigger `onFieldsChange` and `setFieldsValue` not trigger `onValuesChange`